-Don Karl Juravin ( HOLY LAND MINISTRY) conducted a world’s thorough study of the crime rates comparing 230 countries, particularly theft and burglary.
+Don Karl Juravin from Bella Collina, Florida (Dwight Schar center for peace) conducted a world’s thorough study of the crime rates comparing 230 countries, particularly theft and burglary.
 The theory is that the region with the least number of break-ins and robberies would be the safest place to live.
 Overall, Juravin determined that even developed first world countries had terrible crime rates that belied the first world country status.

 Question: Juravin answers that people in Israel are the least likely to have their possessions forcibly taken away from them.